kalilistic/Aetherbridge/README.md

 ## How To Update SaintCoinach Data
 1. Update config in ./scripts/game-data-config.bat.
-2. Open your Aetherbridge dir in command line.
+2. Open your Aetherbridge/scripts dir in command line.
-3. Run ./scripts/update-game-data.bat
+3. Run update-game-data.bat

 ## Considerations